NOCTLJRNE/Commands-Testing/README.md

 To summarize, rewards from my NN will be prioritized for:
 - covering NN server cost ($320/server monthly).
-- developing & promoting CC based dapps, mainly focus on games.
+- developing & promoting CC based dapps, mainly focus on gamesv (and I believe this will drive the value of KMD up in the long term).

 ## :link: My other social pages/links :link: